Hamworthy

 Hamworthy is a suburb of Poole, in the Bournemouth, Christchurch and Poole district, in the ceremonial county of Dorset, England.
 It is sited on a peninsula of approximately 3 km2 that is bordered by the town of Upton to the north, Poole Harbour to the south, Lytchett Bay to the west and Holes Bay to the east.
 Poole Bridge, the southern terminus of the A350 road, connects the suburb with the town centre.
 Hamworthy is the location of the Port of Poole ferry passenger terminal and cargo handling operations.

-Hamworthy had two local councillors in Poole Borough Council, one for Hamworthy East, and one for Hamworthy West.
 In Hamworthy there are six main areas, Rockley Park (where Royal Marines Poole and Holiday Park are), Turlin Moor Estate, Lower Hamworthy (where Poole Docks are), Cobbs Quay/Harbourside (Which looks out over Holes Bay), Lake Side (where the Metalbox Factory is located) and Central Hamworthy (Location of the Main Road, Co-Op and Church area).

 Hamworthy has a railway station (opened in 1847 as Poole Junction, until renamed in 1872), with a twice hourly South Western Railway service to London Waterloo on the South West Main Line.